 Fair and sound judgment was considered to be as important in the Jewish community as was sound Jewish teaching.

 Jesus was asking the people to seek the truth.
-In this case, (The fact of a matter, regardless of appearances).
+In this case, (The fact of the matter, regardless of appearances).

-As you probably know: During Jesus' time the common language in Israel, and the language Jesus spoke, was not Hebrew, but Aramaic (ar-a-ma-ic)
+As you probably know: During Jesus' time the universal language in Israel and the language Jesus spoke was not Hebrew, but Aramaic (ar-a-ma-ic)

 "Can This be the Christ?"